 When to Consider Buying a Rocker Plate?

-Rocker plates are not exactly cheap, and you can spend this money on other bike trainer accessories, a power meter, etc. So, when should you consider buying it?
+Rocker plates are not cheap; you can spend this money on other bike trainer accessories, a power meter, etc. So, when should you consider buying it?

-- You use your bike trainer often (e.g., 3 times or more per week), or you ride long rides indoors (2 and more hours).
+- You use your bike trainer often (e.g., 3 or more times per week) or ride long indoor rides (over 2 hours).

-- You experience saddle discomfort when training indoors.
+- You experience saddle discomfort during indoor training.

 - You want to make your indoor training more engaging.